 - Respect: Dressing appropriately also shows that you have respect for yourself and want to present yourself in a positive manner.
 It also shows respect for your interviewer.
 You want to fit the role, impress them, and make good use of their time.
 Showing that you’re mindful of how you present yourself and how you project onto others is crucial to getting past that first interview.

 - Intention: Showing up to an interview prepared and looking the part sends a clear message; you want the job.
 It indicates drive, eagerness, and initiative, which are all great qualities in candidates.

-Millennial entitlement is probably one of the largest stereotypes and complaints for this generation.
-The same study shows entitlement weighs heavily with employers.
+Entitlement is a stereotype that sits with many individuals graduating within the last decade.
+In reference to the study mentioned earlier, entitlement weighs heavily with employers.
 In fact, 31% of employers consider it a “deal breaker.”

 - Compensation Expectations: Candidates who focus on salary scream entitlement.
 Know what to expect going in.
 In entry-level positions, there’s little wiggle room in salary.
 Before an interview, research the organization and the position—or similar positions—across different organizations and industries to get accurate salary expectations.
 Learn how salaries differ across government, non-profit, and corporate organizations and be comfortable with the findings before going into an interview.

 - Professional Development: Consider your first “real” job paid training.
 Instead of focusing on how much money you make, focus on what learnings you can gain that can help you advance to the next level and develop into a better professional.